Advisory Council

 Advisory Council's Impact

-Over the years, the AC has provided a means of communication between the profession and academia on topics of curriculum, design, innovation and architectural trends.
+The AC provides a professional perspective on the academic topics of curriculum, design, innovation and architectural trends.
 The council participates in fundraising activities, lectures, competitions, design studios, and foreign travel.
-With the help of the MSU Alumni Foundation, the AC established the Endowment for Excellence.
-This endowment will sustain the school into the future.
-In addition, alumni on the council have also been leaders in fundraising for the Visiting Professorship Endowment that was initiated when approval was given by the MUS Board of Regents for MSU to retroactively award Master of Architecture degrees to MSU graduates who received a Bachelor of Architecture degree prior to 1997.
+With the help of the MSU Alumni Foundation, the AC established the Endowment for Excellence which creates a sustainable future for the school.
+In addition, alumni on the council have been leaders in fundraising for the Visiting Professorship Endowment that was initiated when approval was given by the MUS Board of Regents for MSU to retroactively award Master of Architecture degrees to MSU graduates who received a Bachelor of Architecture degree prior to 1997.
 The Visiting Professor Endowment allows the school to invite a visiting scholar to teach in the school every year.

 Advisory Council Committees